thorntail/thorntail/boms/src/main/resources/m2repo/README.md

-WildFly Swarm Maven Repository
+Thorntail Maven Repository
 ==============================

-This archive contains Maven repository artifacts for WildFly Swarm ${project.version}
+This archive contains Maven repository artifacts for Thorntail ${project.version}
 using the ${project.artifactId} BOM.